Some common hiker’s questions about hiking along the Heysen Trail are answered here.

 If you get lost, try to retrace your route until you find a marker or recognise a feature.
 If you can hear sounds of human activity, shout to attract attention.
 Be on the lookout for well-travelled roads or occupied buildings.
 Walkers may consider using a GPS unit in combination with their map and trail markers to further safeguard from getting lost.

 Yes.
 Scattered along the Heysen Trail are numerous campsites and shelters, varying from either stone or timber settler’s cottages and old public buildings to modern shelters.
 Tents are permitted only in these areas.
-More details can be found via the Google Maps feature by selecting the Accommodation layer.
+More details can be found via the Interactive Maps feature by selecting the Accommodation layer.

 Most of these facilities are very basic offering only a small sleeping shelter with a rainwater tank.
 Walkers should aim to be totally self-reliant.
 These huts incorporate facilities such as a rainwater tank, simple bunks, toilet, fireplace, tables and seats.
 Huts cannot be pre-booked or reserved, so you are advised to carry a tent in case shelters are fully occupied upon your arrival.
 Avoid digging trenches around tents.
 Remove any rubbish when you leave.
 Always carry a fuel stove and use it frequently as campfires scar the landscape.
 Observe low impact camping practices and don’t burn or bury rubbish.
-Each individual campsite page on the Google Maps provides photos, and details of location and facilities.
+Each individual campsite page on the Interactive Maps provides photos, and details of location and facilities.

 Yes.
 The route of the Heysen Trail takes it past many towns with excellent overnight accommodation options available.
 Bed & Breakfasts, Farm Stays, Hotels, Motels and Caravan Parks can be found along the Heysen Trail in many areas.
 More details about accommodation.